Imitation Learning of Hierarchical Driving Model: from Continuous Intention to Continuous Trajectory: Experiments

-Table \ref{dataset-result} shows that DI+DT outperforms NI+DT and NI+DT+RNN, which indicates that the superiority of introducing intention.
+From the results shown in Tab.~\ref{dataset-result}, we can clearly see that our network performs the best on all predictive metrics, which means the trajectories our method generates are smooth and more accurate in accordance with displacement-level metrics such as $\mathcal{E}_{ad}$ and high-order metrics like $\mathcal{E}_{v}$.
+Tab.~\ref{dataset-result} shows that DI+DT outperforms NI+DT and NI+DT+RNN, which indicates that the superiority of introducing intention.
 The intention helps to guide the direction of trajectory generation, resulting in the improvement of zero-order metrics.
 Additionally, model performance is enhanced by introducing continuous intention rather than discrete commands.
 Most importantly, our model significantly decreases the high-order metrics on both KITTI and RobotCar.
 Thanks to the continuous representation, we manage to precisely model the smoothness and the intrinsic constraints between derivatives.

-Fig \ref{oxford_result} displays typical qualitative results on these models.
-For various kinds of scenarios, our model generates the most human-like trajectory.
-Note figures in Fig \ref{oxford_result}(c) show no ground truth as the vehicle stops actually because of the front obstacle, and the performance of models is enhanced contributed from the use of semantic potential maps.
+For more details about the controller, please refer to Appendix~\ref{apd:ctrl}.
+We also prove that our trajectory generation method has better prediction results than the polynomial method shown in Tab.~\ref{dataset-result}.
+We believe that the polynomial trajectory generation method introduces two types of errors: 1) Fitting error from approximating trajectories with polynomials.
+2) Prediction error due to prediction polynomial coefficients.
+While our method only has prediction error, which can reduce uncertainty of our model.
+This proves the superiority of our method over parametric polynomial models for trajectory prediction.
+And it also proves the superiority of continuous trajectory generation methods, comparing with discrete trajectory generation methods.